sonos/torch-to-nnef/docs/tutos/7_offloaded_tensor.md

 ```

 This allows a model or module hook to schedule the next tensor without changing
 the operations that consume the current one.

-Use an explicit `read_write`
+A lease is a scoped claim that a materialized tensor is currently in use.
+It
+lasts for the duration of the `with pool.acquire(...)` block.
+While any lease
+is active, the pool keeps that value resident and does not evict it.
+Multiple
+callers may lease the same resident value.
+Use a `read_write` lease when an
-lease when an operation changes the resident tensor.
-The pool writes dirty
+operation changes the value; the pool writes dirty values back before
-values back before eviction, during `flush`, or when the pool closes.
+eviction, during `flush`, or when the pool closes.

 ```python
 with pool.acquire(statistic, mode="read_write") as value:
     value.add_(update)
 ```

-The optional byte budget uses least-recently-used eviction.
-Active leases are
-never evicted, so an individual leased value may temporarily exceed the
+`max_cached_bytes` is a soft limit on payloads retained for reuse, not a hard
+limit on process or device memory.
+The pool enforces it by evicting unleased
+values in least-recently-used order.
+If an active caller leases a value larger
+than the cache budget, the pool still materializes it so the operation can
+proceed, keeps it resident until the lease ends, and then evicts it instead of
+caching it.
+A prefetched oversized value is similarly delivered to its waiting
+caller without being retained.
+Consequently, active values and temporary
+framework allocations can exceed `max_cached_bytes`; callers that require a
+hard allocation limit must validate their working-set sizes separately.

-budget.
-Scheduling decisions, such as which model block to prefetch next,
+Scheduling decisions, such as which model block to prefetch next, remain with
-remain with the caller.
+the caller.